KellyIB/design_frameworks/slides/frameworks.md

 # Nav Bar

-* With your partner, see if you can find information on how to add a nav bar.
+With your partner, see if you can:
-* Try it!

----

-# Cards & Footer
+* Add a nav bar

-* Add three cards to your layout.
+* Add three `cards`
 * Add a footer
 * See if you can get the cards to sit next to each other (hint, look at the materialize documentation for their Grid system)